Satch70/SaaS-Multiples/README.md

 python sec_metadata/parser.py path/to/filing.pdf --pages 1-5
 ```

+The `--pages` option accepts a single page number like `3` or a
+range such as `1-5`.
+Numbers are 1-based and the range's start must
+not exceed its end.
+Any other format will raise a `ValueError`.

 This will print a JSON structure containing the document's metadata along with any
 financial terms discovered in the given pages.